-The last days of the course had the maneuvers getting much more interesting as we started to look at search for spin and spirals along side B-line stalls.
+The last days of the course had the manoeuvres getting much more interesting as we started to look at the search for spin and spirals alongside B-line stalls.
 The search for spin is a very useful exercise and we had a few very fast entries that gave us something to work with.
 It was very educational for the pilots as they discovered the exact brake range and feeling of the glider and the results of over braking.
 The spirals were great to watch as every pilot pushed themselves much deeper into the spiral than they had ventured before and then made the perfect exits bleeding off the speed and controlling the energy.

 It was great for us to sit in the boat and watch all the pilots build in skill and confidence during the week putting it into practice when flying from the mountain in the evenings.

-I´d like to thanks Jack in the boat who again made flawless tows and put me in the perfect positions around the lake and Russ for launch marshaling and helping to complete the 100% successful launch record.
+I´d like to thanks Jack in the boat who again made flawless tows and put me in the perfect positions around the lake and Russ for launch marshalling and helping to complete the 100% successful launch record.
 Most importantly the pilots who made the week such great fun.